Singapore-Cambridge GCE Ordinary Level: Syllabus

-Examined subjects taken in English and international languages are set and marked by the University of Cambridge Local Examinations Syndicate (UCLES), with the standards and grading for the subjects determined by SEAB and MOE in consultation with Cambridge International Education (CIE).
+Examined subjects taken in English and international languages are set and marked by Cambridge International Education (CIE), with the standards and grading for the subjects determined by SEAB and MOE in consultation with CIE.
 Localised subjects, including Mother Tongue subjects such as Chinese, Malay and Tamil and Combined Humanities (Social Studies) are set, marked and graded locally by the Singapore Ministry of Education (MOE).

-After the examination, standard papers (excluding the specified localised papers) are sent to Cambridge Assessment International Examinations (CIE) board (in Britain) for marking.
+After the examination, standard papers (excluding the specified localised papers) are sent to the CIE board (in Britain) for marking.
 For localised papers, the personal details of the student are omitted with the use of the Integrated Examination System where bar-code labels are used.
 Local teachers would not be able to recognise scripts from students of his or her own school as the candidates' names are neither written on the papers nor printed on the labels, hence preventing malpractice of teachers.

 Grades

 Candidates are graded based on their performance relative to the cohort.
 A grade in one GCE exam subject consists of a number and an accompanying letter.
 In descending order of achievement, the grades are: A (1,2), B (3,4), C (5,6), D7, E8, and F9.
 This means students are graded in the bands from A to F, and each band is given a respective grade, higher or better the performance lower the respective grade, ie. A1 band has 1 grade point.
 Other respective grade points are A2 band = 2 grade points, B3 = 3, B4 = 4, C5 = 5, C6 = 6, D7 = 7, E8= 8, F9 = 9.
 A grade of C6 band (6 grade points) or better is considered an O-Level pass.
 Obtaining a pass in one or more subjects will lead to a Singapore-Cambridge General Certificate of Education (Ordinary Level).
 Candidates whose subject(s) are denoted as 'Absent'—should they be absent from any component(s) for the subject—will not have the subject listed on the certificate; this is likewise for those who obtain an F9, though it will appear on the result slip.

 The grades of the five or six subjects (depending on the scoring system used) taken are added to give an aggregate score known as L1R5 (one language subject and five relevant subjects), or EL1R2B2, which is a separate aggregate scoring system used for polytechnic admission.
 The score is calculated by adding up the numeral of each grade.
 For example, a candidate who scores a grade of A1 in six subjects will have an L1R5 score of six.